ognick/goscade/README.md

 childLC.Register(&Database{})
 childLC.Register(&Cache{})

-// Register child lifecycle as component in parent parentLC := goscade.NewLifecycle(log) parentLC.Register(childLC)
+// Register child lifecycle as component in parent (no casting needed) parentLC := goscade.NewLifecycle(log) parentLC.Register(childLC) // Lifecycle is a Component parentLC.Register(&APIServer{})

-parentLC.Register(&APIServer{})
+// Run parent lifecycle - it will manage child lifecycle as a component err := parentLC.Run(ctx, func(err error) {
+    if err == nil {
+        log.Infof("All lifecycles are ready")
+    }
+})
 ```

 ## Requirements